 Vertical or horizontal basket position?

-So among others star buffer centrifuges, one-buffer centrifuges, free-running centrifuges, pendulum suspended centrifuges as well as three column centrifuges are known.
-Finally the last-named have been established in the 20.century.
+So among others, star buffer centrifuges, one-buffer centrifuges, free-running centrifuges, pendulum suspended centrifuges as well as three column centrifuges are known.
+Finally the last-named have been established in the 20th century.
 This is to be explained with the possibility of a realisable gas-tight centrifuge construction without great effort.
 In all fairness it has to be mentioned that the pendulum design could stand it’s ground for the processing of sugar and dextrose massecuite up to today.

 The 3-column-design had been launched with a variety of different rotor types.
-So as classic top discharge centrifuge (Krettek-Bild 226) but also with loosening scrapers or also in construction with detachable top of basket with below hanging filter bag (Krettek picture 259) used world-wide.
+So as classic top discharge centrifuge but also with loosening scrapers or also in construction with detachable top of basket with below hanging filter bag used world-wide.

 This machine design was substituted by the so-called vertical peeler centrifuge in the eighties and nineties of the last millennium.
 Here the rough design framework remains unchanged beside the real pendulum suspension.

-This machine type (Krettek picture 228) have been made fit for the next millennium by bolting beneath resp. welding of a vibration plate with below installed vibration dampers.
+This machine type was made fit for the next millennium by bolting beneath resp. welding on a vibration plate with below installed vibration dampers.
 This at least was the opinion of many world-famous centrifuge manufacturers.

-The horizontal basket position was marketable beginning of the 20.century, characterized by very solid centrifuge designs, which rigidly mounted were based on heavy concrete foundations with a substructure in deep natural ground.
+The horizontal basket position was marketable with the beginning of the 20th century, characterized by very solid centrifuge designs, which rigidly mounted were based on heavy concrete foundations with a substructure in deep natural ground.
 In the course of the century the continuous development implicates to assemble these centrifuges on separate based and vibration-absorbed installed massive vibration blocks.
-Due to this the planning for a new building or rebuilding of a production plant was essentially more complicated resp. more extensive than for the planning of three column centrifuges, which do not need a separate, heavy vibration basement.
+Due to this, the planning for a new building or rebuilding of a production plant was essentially more complicated resp. more extensive than for the planning of three column centrifuges, which do not need a separate, heavy vibration basement.

 For the modern plant design this cannot be used as a real criterion, because innovative horizontal peeler centrifuge designs safely compensate to a great extend the possible occurred unbalances in combination with the vibration table and the underneath installed vibration dampers.